 586 visitors signed in during the course of the day, raising over £250 for the Club funds.
 The money went to upkeep and maintenance of the nearby Clubhouse, which needs constant attention.

-Filling in the Underground Boat Store
+Why was the Underground Boat Store filled in?

 The Promenade at Little Bispham Promenade Now